Work location: Beijing, China.

 · Competence with computer programs (especially MS Office; MS Word, MS Excel, MS Powerpoint) and electronic communication (email and internet).

-Please send your CV in English and Chinses to email@example.com with the subject of Senior Biostatistician Application" before August 31, 2018.
+Please send your CV in English and Chinses to email@example.com with the subject of "Appllication of Senior Biostatistician" before December 31, 2018.